[Infographic] How Much Does it Cost to Make an App?

 Expected cost: $10,000-$250,000

-• Your programmer makes or breaks your app – don’t be cheap by hiring the lowest bidder.
+- Your programmer makes or breaks your app – don’t be cheap by hiring the lowest bidder.
 Research potential programmers’ qualifications and credentials.
 Talk to them and see if they’re a good fit for your project and vision.
 Remember: You get what you pay for.
 Never cut corners.
+Once again, the investment you’re willing to make now will pay off in the long run.
+Opting for the cheapest programmer you can find is actually a poor financial decision.

-• Don’t forget about marketing – expect to spend $1,000-$3,000 on initial marketing campaigns.
+- Don’t forget about marketing – expect to spend $1,000-$3,000 on initial marketing campaigns and ASO.
 No one wants to spend tens of thousands of dollars building an app that no one’s ever heard of.

 Have you built an app?
 How much did it cost from design to completion?
 What other costs should app developers consider?